 - Only East Coast school with Modern and Classical Architecture.

-- PATH A: Master of Architecture (2 years) program
+- Master of Architecture (2 year) program

-- PATH B: Master of Architecture (3 years) program
+- Master of Architecture (3 year) program

 Curriculum and Interdisciplinary Approach